timripley/grunt-email-workflow/readme.md

 This project uses [SCSS](http://sass-lang.com/).
 You don't need to touch the .css files, these are compiled automatically.

 For changes to CSS, modify the `.scss` files.

+Sass variables in _settings.scss for background-color, typography and panels.

 Media queries and responsive styles are in a separate style sheet so that they don't get inlined.
 Note that only a few clients support media queries e.g. iOS Mail app.